Ayynoorum Ayynthum: Production

 After struggling to find producers and financing in a conventional way, the Accessible Horizon Films team decided that they had to something radical.
 But still, money was a big hurdle to get their scripts produced.
 That is when during and after several discussions about "money", the team decided to make their film about money (a 500-rupee note) and perceptions about it.
 Once the core concept "the journey of a 500-Rupee note" was decided, director Raghu wrote the screenplay in 15 days at a single stretch.
 Some of the characters of the film are loosely inspired from real life like the "money-less revolutionary" character played by T. M. Karthik, was inspired from people like Mark Boyle, Heidemarie Schwermer, and Suelo, among others.
-The casting of the film took two months with intense audition sessions held in Chennai, except for one character, Jenny, which took almost four months because of the extreme nature of the character.
+The casting of the film took two months with intense audition sessions held in Chennai, except for one character, Jenny, which took almost four months because of the character's extreme nature.
 Several of the key cast members hail from a theater background with performances in Tamil, English, and Malayalam.
 The entire shooting schedule took about 21 days split over three to four schedules.

 A one-minute trailer drew attention as soon as a promo was released on YouTube.
 A 5K marathon run was conducted to promote the concept of a world without money, and around 150 people participated in that marathon.